FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 purpose of this meeting is to create accessibility from the new road proposal to the

-existing N21 at Croagh village.---
+existing N21 at Croagh village.
+---
 **5**

 I want to stress that I am not here today to advocate for or against any particular